This lesson is in the early stages of development (Alpha version)

 mkdir — Creating New Directories

-Let’s create a directory called CItraining on your home directory, then another one called hpc within that directory. mkdir is the command to create new directories.
+Let’s create a directory called CItraining on your home directory, then another one called module-hpc within that directory. mkdir is the command to create new directories.

 Preparing Our Hands-On Activities (Part 1 of 2)